chardmd/fullstack-products/README.md

 > A simple product listing app using React/Redux utilising Node.JS as backend API.
 (Monolith approach)

+## QuickStart

+1. Make sure that you have Node.js and Yarn installed
+2. Clone this repo using git clone --depth=1 https://github.com/chardmd/fullstack-products <YOUR_PROJECT_NAME>
+3. Move to the appropriate directory: cd <YOUR_PROJECT_NAME>.

 ## Running the App

 This should automatically run both the `server` and the `client`.
 I took advantage of [concurrently](https://www.npmjs.com/package/concurrently) module for running multiple commands at the same time.